 Here are things you can do when your flight is delayed or cancelled that will, hopefully, help you get to your destination.

 I’m at the point where I am ready to sign up for a new credit card.
-We’ve almost finished with the spending requirement to get the bonus for the Starwood Preferred Guest® Business Credit Card, which is the last card we applied for.
-I’ve read many articles of the “Best sign up bonuses for May” so I have an idea of what is available.
+It’s always an exciting time when we’re almost finished with the spending requirements for our most recent cards.
+I’ve read many articles listing the “Best sign up bonuses” so I have an idea of what is available.
 Instead of making yet another list, I’ll give you some insight into the things I take into consideration when making a decision like this.